alexbinary/My-LEGO-Collection/README.md

 - protect the integrity of the system or its outputs
 - reveal errors when they occur instead of when they start breaking things Crashing the app is ok and should be the preferred way to handle errors.

+## Design notes

+### Data models and the database

+There are three distinct data models:

+#### The Rebrickable data model

+Used to work with data retrieved from the Rebrickable web service.
+These models map exactly to the data representation used by the web service.

+#### The database data model

+Used to store data in the database.
+These models should not be tied to the Rebrickable webservice, as in the future the database may store data from other sources.

+#### The app data model

+Used in the app to manipulate data.
+These models provide more strict typing.